bradfrost/frost-frost-wp/readme.md

-#  Frost Finery WordPress Theme
+#  Frost Frost WordPress Theme

-This is the Wordpress theme for [http://frostfinery.com](http://frostfinery.com).
+This is the Wordpress theme for [http://frostfrost.com](http://frostfrost.com).